CartoDB/documentation/app/content/carto-user-manual/tutorials/creating-a-tileset-from-a-data-observatory-subscription.md

    ![DO Spatial data catalog filters](/img/cloud-native-workspace/tutorials/tutorial9_do_spatial_data_catalog_filters.png)

-4. For this example we are going to look for a dataset in Cada with a public license.
+4. For this example we are going to look for a dataset in Canada with a public license.
 In particular we are going to select the dataset from Statistics Canada in the “Demographic” category named “Sociodemographics - Canada (Census Division).

    ![DO Spatial data catalog filtered](/img/cloud-native-workspace/tutorials/tutorial9_do_spatial_data_catalog_filtered.png)